Cristóbal Valenzuela

-Cristóbal Valenzuela is a Chilean-born technologist, software developer, and co-founder and CEO of RunwayML.
+Cristóbal Valenzuela is a Chilean-born technologist, software developer, and CEO of Runway.
+In 2018, Valenzuela co-founded the AI research company Runway in New York City with Anastasis Germanidis and Alejandro Matamala.

 Education

-Valenzuela graduated from the Adolfo Ibáñez University (AIU), a research private university in Chile.
+Valenzuela graduated from Adolfo Ibáñez University (AIU), a research private university in Chile.
 From there, Valenzuela obtained a bachelor's degree in economics and business management, along with a master's degree in arts in design in 2012.
+In 2018, he graduated with a media arts degree from ITP NYU's Tisch School of the Arts.

 Career and recognition

-One of Valenzuela's first jobs as a teaching and research assistant at the Adolfo Ibáñez University School of Design, and later an Adjunct Professor in the same department.
+One of Valenzuela's first jobs was as a teaching and research assistant at the Adolfo Ibáñez University School of Design, and later an adjunct professor in the same department.
 In 2018, he became a researcher at NYU's Tisch School of the Arts ITP program, where he worked with Daniel Shiffman.
-He has also worked for Idemax, and contributes to open-source software projects, including ml5js, an open-source machine learning software.
+He contributes to open-source software projects, including ml5.js, an open-source machine learning software.

-He co-founded RunwayML with two colleagues from ITP, Anastasis Germanidis and Alejandro Matamala.
-The goal of Runway is to democratize machine learning, making it a more egalitarian tool.
+He co-founded Runway with two colleagues from ITP, Anastasis Germanidis, and Alejandro Matamala.
+The goal of Runway is to create new tools for human imagination using generative AI.

 In recent years, Valenzuela's work has been sponsored by Google and the Processing Foundation and his projects have been exhibited throughout Latin America and the US, including the Santiago Museum of Contemporary Art, Lollapalooza, NYC Media Lab, New Latin Wave, Inter-American Development Bank, Stanford University and New York University.

-A current project sees him building an interactive documentary intended to illustrate the way machine learning connects with the human mind.
+In September 2023, Valenzuela was named as one of the TIME 100 Most Influential People in AI (TIME100 AI).